 Little Petra, another archeological site, is just ~5 miles north of Petra.
 It is thought to have been a trading and supply center supporting Petra.
 Many visitors will enjoy the walk between the sites.

 Wadi Rum, the desert of Lawrence of Arabia, is about a 2-hour drive south from Petra.

 Shobak Castle was built by a Crusader king in the 12th century.
 It’s located ~40 minutes north of Wadi Musa off the Kings Highway.

 Aqaba on the Red Sea is a top destination for scuba divers and has many lovely resorts.
 It’s about 2 hours from Petra and is serviced by the King Hussein International Airport.

 There are many fascinating destinations in Jordan, so make sure to plan enough time to enjoy the country.
 The Jordanian people will make you feel most welcome!

 Map of the Petra Archeological Park

-*See my real-life capsule wardrobe here – What’s in My Bag – Jordan
+*See the real-life capsule wardrobe I wore on my visit to Petra here – What’s in My Bag – Jordan

 Pin for later!